ClimberCoder/job-portal/README.md

-BASIC JOB PORTAL
+# BASIC JOB PORTAL
 <div align="center">

-Welcome to STACK PORTAL — a basic job portal project created according to user requirements.
+Welcome to STACK PORTAL
+A basic job portal project created according to user requirements.
 The project focuses on providing a simple, clean, and user-friendly platform for exploring and managing job opportunities.
 </div>
-🎯 What This Project Demonstrates
+## 🎯 What This Project Demonstrates

-As a developer, this project demonstrates:
+## As a developer, this project demonstrates:

 UI/UX Design — Creating a clean, responsive, and easy-to-use interface.
 Creativity — Designing an engaging experience while keeping the application simple.